a-xavier/oz_comics_search/README.md

 ### Caveat
 Since this script works through web page scrapping, it **WILL** break if any changes are made to the store's online store (All store searches are functional as of 04/08/2021).
 Code is also messy, I need to replace individual function for each store to a store class with a search method in the future.
+Also needs refinement of volume/issue number.
+Better parsing/filtering

 (MIT LICENCE)